kanzie88/CSI-SAP2000-Python-OAPI-Tunnel-design/README.md

 <<<<<<< Updated upstream
 3) Open SAP2000_Tunnel_Box_modelling.py and run script to create SAP2000 model and analyse
 =======
-3) Open SAP2000_Tunnel_Box_modelling.py and run script to create and run model
+3) Open SAP2000_Tunnel_Box_AnD.py and run script to create to analyze model, and design elements
 >>>>>>> Stashed changes